wiseman-timelord/Image-Generate/README.md

 ```

 ### Disclaimer:
+- It is highlighted again...Do not overload your GPU, let me tell you, one needs flux2-Klein-4b in Q8 with diffuse placement is Split, and even then, 512x512 and 512x768 and 768x512, seems to work good, while any larger image size will cause graphics driver crash/corruption for me.
+Users are advised to do AI research with a ok AI chatbot beforehand, to work out if a given model will fit on their GPU.
+If you do not follow this advice, then you may cause graphics driver corruption or worse, possibly requiring factory install of driver (its an option in the installer, at least on AMD cards).
 - Users under the legal age to buy porn in their own country, should NOT be downloading NSFW models, and then using them to generate pornographic pictures.
 The same laws apply to NSFW large language models, as does apply to the normal laws for Pornography.
 If you are an adult already, then you are ok to download NSFW models, and likely have had sex already or not, and as such are trusted to get on unsupervised.
 - While this program is designed to be able to create images without filtering, the idea being simpler less complex prompting in order to achieve intended result, for purposes such as for example illustrating a book, it may also generate images you dont intend, but you the "User" yourself are responsible for the contents/theme in the outputted images, by the action of the Editing of, the Positive Promt (which by default starts blank) and the modification of the Negative Prompt (which by default contains some helpful generic text segments not intended for image).